camwestwood/xapi/generic/login.md

 ```

 ### Context Entity
 Context can be used to describe any surrounding circumstances to the login, including for example the device used to login.
 If the device supports it, session Ids and ip-addresses can be recorded.
-Common entity identifier: ContextA, as defined on the [common structures](/common_structures.md#contexta) page.
+Common entity identifier: [ContextA](/common_structures.md#contexta)

 #### Context Entity properties:
 <table>